testit-tms/api-client-golang/README.md

 Authentication schemes defined for the API:
-### Bearer or PrivateToken
+### PrivateToken

 - **Type**: API key
 - **API key parameter name**: Authorization
 - **Location**: HTTP header

-Note, each API key must be added to a map of `map[string]APIKey` where the key is: Bearer or PrivateToken and passed in as the auth context for each request.
+Note, each API key must be added to a map of `map[string]APIKey` where the key is: PrivateToken and passed in as the auth context for each request.

 Example